-We aim to provide all our new tenants with a home that is suitable for their needs and meets our lettable standard.
+We aim to provide all our new tenants with a home that is suitable for their needs and meets our lettable standard, reviewed with a focus group of tenants in 2015.

 It is important that our properties are of a high standard so that they remain desirable.
-How can we improve?